-Information That Should Be Left Off Your German CV
+Information That You Should Not Include On Your German CV

 Despite what a lot of German employment guides tell you, there are certain things that you shouldn’t include on your CV:

-Traditional companies may still expect this as it previously was the norm, but you don’t need to to provide this data.
-Some German companies (like the one I currently work for) are now even asking applicants to not include this information in their job applications.
+Traditional companies may still expect this as it previously was the norm, but you don’t need to provide this data.
+Some German companies (like the one I currently work for) are asking applicants not to include this information in their job applications.

 I’d also recommend keeping your photo on the small side and not something that takes up an entire page of your CV.
-Such a prominent and large photo can come across as a bit much, unless you’re applying for job where such photos are commonplace like an acting or modelling gigs.
+Such a prominent and large photo can come across as a bit much unless you’re applying for a job where such photos are commonplace like an acting or modeling gig.

 Many people ask if German CVs need to be customized in the same way as cover letters:

 CVs don’t always need to be customized for individual applications.
 It depends on the role for which you’re applying.